What Causes Endometriosis

 Organic Products and Endometriosis Management

-It's no secret that what we eat can significantly affect our health.
-But when it comes to endometriosis, going organic might be the game-changer you need.
-Studies show that certain chemicals in non-organic food items may exacerbate endometriosis symptoms.
+When it comes to endometriosis, studies show that certain chemicals in non-organic food items may exacerbate endometriosis symptoms.

 Swapping out conventionally-grown produce for organic options can help reduce exposure to pesticides that mimic estrogen, potentially reducing the risk of endometriosis.